intel/dffml/docs/contributing/git.rst

 Rebasing in branches
 --------------------

 Sources/References:

 - https://docs.github.com/en/get-started/using-git/about-git-rebase

+  - CC BY 4.0: Docs on this page were sourced from GitHub's open source docs.
+We've added some extra content intermixed, including a diagram showing the flow.

 The git rebase command allows you to easily change a series of commits, modifying the history of your repository.
 You can reorder, edit, or squash